testdouble/test_data/README.md

 and succinctly without the aid of an external helper is a laudable goal that more teams should embrace.

-However, what if the code you're writing doesn't need three records in the database, but 30?
+However, what if the code you're writing doesn't need 3 records in the database, but 30?
 Writing that much test setup would be painstaking and—despite being fully-encapsulated—make it hard for readers to keep track of the plot.
 At that point, you have two options: